 At this point in the market, money is cheap, and deals are being bought at a premium, which is a bad sign for investors because the risk/reward equation is now skewed towards more risk for each marginal unit of reward.
 When the cycle slows down, then you will see money becoming harder to obtain and home values retreating, which makes it easier to find sound investments.
 At that point, you are in the driver’s seat and you will have an opportunity to buy real estate at a discounted price.

 Before you get started investing in real estate, you need to make sure that you’re covering the basics.
 Assuming that your company matches your 401(k) contributions, you should max out those accounts and invest in a target retirement index fund.
 An employee match is pretty much a risk-free rate of return that you won’t be able to beat anywhere else.
 Then you should set up a Roth IRA, assuming you qualify.

 Next comes savings.
 As cliché as this advice sounds, it’s imperative that you live below your means by maxing out your savings and making sure that you don’t buy extraneous things simply to impress others.
 Having adequate savings will provide you with the financial security to walk away from any situation or real estate deal that you don’t feel is treating you fairly.
 As a rule of thumb, aim to put aside several months’ worth of living expenses.
 As well as bolstering your investing self confidence, this safety cushion will also help you keep your head above water if you ever lose your job or suffer a major illness.
 Speaking of safety cushions, make sure that you have insurance that lets you pay for your own disability coverage, or else you can expect a higher tax bill at the end of the year.

-The Benefits of Working in Tech
+The Benefits of Working in a STEM Field

 How do you know when it’s a good time to buy a property?